 - Health promotion - educating the community about continence issues and prevention of incontinence

-- Hire of enuresis alarms to bed wetters
+- Hire of enuresis alarms for treatment of bed wetting

-- Assessment of veteran affairs clients and organisation of supplies from mediquip
+- Assessment of veteran affairs clients and organisation of supplies from DVA

 Referrals are accepted from all sources, including directly from the client.